- Public Awareness Program

 To warn our customers about potential safety problems with certain flexible appliance connectors.

 Our local community is divided into 4 different audiences: The Public, Public Officials, Excavators & Contractors and Emergency Responders.
 Each audience has a message based on their role.
 Phone and mail surveys are issued periodically to determine the effectiveness of OMU’s Natural Gas Public Awareness Plan.
 Your feedback is important and in most cases required.

 The Public is composed of OMU’s customers and non-customers in our natural gas distribution territory: Osage and immediate area.
-Articles in our Newsletter, links on osage.net, notices on OMU Channel 21, OMU customer appreciation day, presentations to local civic clubs, phone surveys and our Gas department employees all contribute to teaching about gas safety, pipeline damage prevention, what to do if you smell gas and the symptoms of carbon monoxide (CO) poisoning.
+Articles in our Newsletter, links on osage.net, presentations surveys and our Gas department employees all contribute to teaching about gas safety, pipeline damage prevention, what to do if you smell gas and the symptoms of carbon monoxide (CO) poisoning.

 Public Officials include management, councils and boards of the City, County, Hospital, School and Utility.
-Every 3 years these groups are reminded of pipeline purpose and reliability, awareness of hazards and prevention measures undertaken, emergency preparedness communications and How to get additional information.
+Every 4 years these groups are reminded of pipeline purpose and reliability, awareness of hazards and prevention measures undertaken, emergency preparedness communications and how to get additional information.